Gaming Hours per Day Calculator

 Can I use this for parental time limits?

 Yes.
-Track a child’s last one to two weeks, compute the daily average, then set a target range.
+Track a child’s last week, month, or year as one total, compute the daily average, then set a target range.
 Use consistent rules and review together with goals and tips for healthy habits.

 Glossary for Gaming Hours per Day